Checkmarx/Kotlin-SCP/src/m3-insecure-communication/README.md

 You can test Certificate Pinning by switching to [feature/m3-insecure-communication branch][8].
-Replacing the back-end API certificates or the fingerprint on [Kotlin Goat][0] source code will break the signup feature.
+Replacing the back-end API certificates or the fingerprint on [Goatlin][0] source code will break the signup feature.

 ## Resources